 Lying picturesquely alongside the Parramatta River, the city of Parramatta is a vibrant metropolitan centre 23km west of the Sydney central business district.
-Long been considered the population center of Sydney, it is also known for its historic colonial buildings, excellent restaurants and as a shopping paradise.
+Long been considered the population centre of Sydney, it is also known for its historic colonial buildings, excellent restaurants and as a shopping paradise.

 Currently housed in the modern Macquarie Business Park, within easy reach of Town Beach and the central shopping precinct, the campus offers: